-Mark has 22 years of industry experience.
+Mark has over 22 years of industry experience.
 His career before he became Hartsfield’s Compliance Officer spanned across both provider and advisory firms; both large and small in various roles including paraplanning, advisory, and as a Training and Competence Supervisor for a large financial advice network.
 Mark joined Hartsfield in 2015.

 As Mark’s main duties are centred around Compliance and Training & Competence, his focus is on the risk and quality side of the entire Hartsfield group.
 He is also the Group’s MLRO and Data Protection Officer.